 Figure 11 Prediction Error of different prediction methods using different number of components.

-Using a range of components from 1 to 15, a regression models were fitted using each of the methods.
-The fitted models were used to predict the test observation and the root mean squared error of prediction (RMSEP) was calculated.
-Figure 11 shows that PLS2 obtained minimum prediction error of 3.783 using 9 components in the case of response %Pufa while PLS1 obtained minimum prediction error of 1.308 using 11 components in the case of response PUFA%emul.
-However the figure also shows that both envelope methods have reached to almost minimum predicton error in fewer number of components.
+Using a range of components from 1 to 15, regression models were fitted using each of the methods.
+The fitted models were used to predict the test observation, and the root mean squared error of prediction (RMSEP) was calculated.
+Figure 11 shows that PLS2 obtained a minimum prediction error of 3.783 using 9 components in the case of response %Pufa, while PLS1 obtained a minimum prediction error of 1.308 using 11 components in the case of response PUFA%emul.
+However, the figure also shows that both envelope methods have reached almost minimum prediction error in fewer number of components.
 This pattern is also visible in the simulation results (Figure 9).

 Example-2: NIR spectra of biscuit dough

-The dataset consists of 700 wavelengths of NIR spectra (1100–2498 nm in steps of 2 nm) which were used as predictor variables.
-There are four response variables as the yield percentages of (a) fat, (b) sucrose, (c) flour and (d) water.
-The measurements were taken from 40 training observation of biscuit dough.
-A separate set with 32 samples which were created and measured on different occasions were used as test observations.
+The dataset consists of 700 wavelengths of NIR spectra (1100–2498 nm in steps of 2 nm) that were used as predictor variables.
+There are four response variables corresponding to the yield percentages of (a) fat, (b) sucrose, (c) flour and (d) water.
+The measurements were taken from 40 training observations of biscuit dough.
+A separate set of 32 samples created and measured on different occasions were used as test observations.
 The dataset is borrowed from Indahl (2005) where further information can be obtained.

 Figure 12 (Left) Bar represents the eigenvalues corresponding to NIR Spectra.
 The points and line are the covariance between response and the principal components of NIR Spectra.
 All the values are normalized to scale from 0 to 1.
 (Middle) Cumulative sum of eigenvalues corresponding to predictors.
 (Right) Cumulative sum of eigenvalues corresponding to responses.

 Figure 12 (left) shows that the first predictor component has largest variance and also has large covariance with all response variables.
-The second component, however, has larger variance (middle) than the succeeding components but has small covaration with all the response which indicates that the component is less relevant for any of the responses.
+The second component, however, has larger variance (middle) than the succeeding components but has a small covaration with all the responses, which indicates that the component is less relevant for any of the responses.
 In addition, two response components have explained most of the variation in response variables (right).
 This structure is also somewhat similar to Design 19, although it is uncertain whether the dimension of the relevant space in the response matrix is larger than one.